About insect bites and insect stings

 - Severe pain and rapid swelling

-- Possible itchiness
+- Possible itch

 If your child has a bee venom allergy, they might get symptoms of anaphylaxis.